 On July 4, 2019, the Ministry of Corporate Affairs (CFA) of India has approved the incorporation of SLAIL with registered address at P C4, Meenakshi Est, Jeedimetla Village, Qutbullahpur, Hyderabad, Telangana, India.
-SLAIL is currently at its pre-operating status as of May 31, 2021.
+The Parent Company is currently in the process of striking-off SLAIL as of May 31, 2022.